···

 Nothing Sounds Good

 Activities that used to excite you feel flat.
 Hobbies collect dust.
 Friends suggest things and you say yes but feel nothing.
 The menu of life is full of options and none of them are appealing.
-It's not that you hate everything — you just don't care.
+It's not that you hate anything — you just don't care.

 Going Through the Motions

 You do what needs doing.
 Wake up, work, eat, sleep.
-But there's no enthusiasm behind any of it.
-Just routine on autopilot.
+But there's no enthusiasm behind any of it — just routine on autopilot.
 The days blur together because nothing stands out enough to remember.

 Disconnected From Yourself